explodecomputer/imputePipe/README.md

 imputePipe
 ==========

-A pipeline to impute to [1000 genomes][0] efficiently by distributing to a compute cluster running `SGE`.
+A pipeline to impute human SNP data to [1000 genomes][0] efficiently by parallelising across a compute cluster.

+#### Summary

+Provided here is simply a collection of scripts in `bash` and `R` that knit together a two stage imputation process:
+ - Stage one uses [`hapi-ur`][1] to haplotype the **target** data
+     - Williams AL, Patterson N, Glessner J, Hakonarson H, and Reich D. [Phasing of Many Thousands of Genotyped Samples][14].
+American Journal of Human Genetics 2012 91(2) 238-251.
+ - Stage two uses [`impute2`][2] to impute to the 1000 genomes **reference**
+     - Howie BN, Donnelly P, and Marchini, J. [A Flexible and Accurate Genotype Imputation Method for the Next Generation of Genome-Wide Association Studies][15].
+PLoS Genetics 2009 5(6):e1000529

 It performs the following processes:
  - Alignment of **target** data to **reference** data
  - Haplotyping
  - Imputing